How to Find an

 Teaching Experience in Cello

 In addition to checking the teacher’s degree, it’s also essential to look for an instructor with at least 3 years of teaching experience in cello.
-The best cello teachers will almost certainly learn a pedagogy class during college which demonstrates a high foundational level of teaching.
+The best cello teachers usually took a pedagogy class during college, which shows they’ve got a solid background in teaching.

-That being said, you should also look for someone who is comfortable teaching cello with method books.
-Method books are considered to be a great learning resource for beginners and children, so make sure to ask your cello teacher about using method books such as the Suzuki methods.
+You should also look for someone who’s comfortable using method books for teaching cello.
+Method books are considered to be a great learning resource for beginners and children, so make sure to ask them about using method books such as the Suzuki methods.

 Background Check